Chart Color Schemes

 Alkimos was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Alkimos, as per the census conducted on 29 August 2016, showed higher cultural diversity compared to most local markets.
-16.5% of its population spoke a language other than English at home, and 48.0% were born overseas.
-Christianity was the predominant religion in Alkimos, making up 41.9% of its population.
+Alkimos, as per the census conducted on 28 August 2016, showed higher cultural diversity compared to most local markets, with 16.5% of its residents speaking a language other than English at home and 48.0% born overseas.
+Christianity was the predominant religion in Alkimos, making up 41.9% of the population.
+However, Judaism had the most significant overrepresentation, comprising 0.1% of the population compared to the regional average of 0.3%.

 Frequently Asked Questions - Diversity